FedericoPonzi/BillionTriplesDataset/report/report.md

 ## 6 - Each triple can appear with different contexts in the dataset.
 For each triple, compute the number of distinct contexts in which the triple appears (the empty context counts as 1).
 Report the 10 triples with the largest number of distinct contexts (break ties arbitrarily)
-*Please notice: I've put this 6th point as last, because I've solved the problems in this way.
-So It's easier to understand my design choices based on the prior ones.
+*Please notice: I've put this problem as last, because I've solved the problems in this way.
+It's easier to understand my design choices based on the prior ones.
 In particular, this problem is a "find top k" kind.*
-We know in advance that this computation will require a lot of time.
+We know in advance that this computation will require much time.
 The reason is that we need to use the triple as a key, This means that we'll need to move around a *lot* of data.
-An optimization, would be to move a (possibly smaller) hash instead of the full triple but we can't because we need to report the top 10 nodes.

 To solve this problem, we will need 2 jobs:

-*   The first will compute the number of contexts per triple.
+*   The first job will compute the number of contexts per triple.

-*   The second job: while the first mapper will read from disk the output of the first reducer, the reducer will get the top k triples.
+*   The second job will read from disk the output of the previous job and get the top k triples.